All You Need is pi: Quantum Computing with Hermitian Gates: Introduction

 \section{Introduction}

-Pivotal requirements in the field of quantum computation are highly reliable gates, as well as smallest quantum circuit, in terms of the numbers of fundamental gates, for a given unitary operation.
-As it stands, the universal gate set for quantum computation using one and two qubit gates i.e., those fundamental gates that suffice to generate any unitary transformation, are composed of both Hermitian (eg. CNOT, H) gates, as well as other unitary operations that are not Hermitian (eg., S, T) \cite{nielsen_quantum_2002}.
-One can then ask a simple, but fundamental, question: can we do universal quantum computation purely by using Hermitian gates?
-As the CNOT is already Hermitian, the question effectively becomes as to whether all the required single qubit unitaries can be Hermitian.
-As we will show in this paper, the answer is affirmative.
-The usage of Hermitian single qubit gates then immediately has some positive implications for the implementations of quantum computation.
+Pivotal requirements in the field of quantum computation are highly reliable gates, as well as {efficient} quantum circuits (i.e, {a low} number of fundamental gates {being used to implement} a given unitary operation).
+As it stands, {universal gate sets for quantum computation, consisting of fundamental one- and two-qubit gates, } are composed of both Hermitian gates{, such as the CNOT, Hadamard, and Pauli gates}, as well as Non-Hermitian gates, such as the S and T gates \cite{nielsen_quantum_2002}.
+It is known that if you allow for three qubit gates, then Toffoli (which is Hermitian) allows for universal quantum computation along with the Hadamard.
+However, typically single and two qubit gates are used to implement the Toffoli.
+One can then ask a simple, but fundamental, question: can we do universal quantum computation purely by using {single and two qubit} Hermitian gates?
+As the CNOT is already Hermitian, the question effectively becomes as to whether all the required single-qubit unitaries can be Hermitian.
+As we will discuss in this paper, the answer is affirmative.
+The usage of Hermitian single-qubit gates then immediately has some positive implications for the implementations of quantum computation.